Dated 7th March 2022

 For up to date information on traveling to Ireland please see:

 For ease of travel we would advise all students to have been vaccinated with an EMA approved vaccine.
 In addition, in Ireland if you have been fully vaccinated with booster, you do not need to self-isolate if you are a close contact and not showing any symptoms.

 Should you enter Ireland using a PCR test and require another test 72 hours pre-departure, we can help arrange this, please contact us for more information.

 Where can I get some advice on COVID-19 as an international student?

 The Irish Council for International Students (ICOS), has put together information about the health, travel, educational and well-being matters, that international students may need to be aware of.
 If you have a COVID-19 related travel query, you can call the Department of Foreign Affairs advice centre on 01 613 1733.

-We are hopeful that from September onwards we will be able to offer our full range of accommodation options including host family and residential options.
+We offer a full range of host family and residential options.

 What happens if I get Covid-19 during my course?